 For Baby Cooper's quilt, I chose to use Hoffman's "It's a Jungle Out There" fabric line.
 They actually have three versions: one featuring primary colors, one using neutral tones, and the one I used. :)

 Hoffman has a free pattern on their website that I tweaked slightly for this quilt.
 I will be honest.
 It turned out a little too busy for my tastes.
 If I were to do it again, I would probably use more solids within the quilt to add more definition.
 Maybe????
+I decided to use this as the backing fabric because elephants (especially cartoon ones) make me ridiculously happy.

 Well, I hope that Baby Cooper enjoys snuggling, drooling, and crawling all over this quilt. <3 <3 <3